-Of course, we did not only stay with the common marmosets but also climbed up the Morro da Urca in the late afternoon to get a better view onto the Sugarloaf Mountain.
+We did not only stay with the common marmosets, but also climbed up the Morro da Urca in the late afternoon to get a better view onto the Sugarloaf Mountain.

-But when we were climbing up we observed more common marmosets.
+On our hike up the mountain, we observed more common marmosets.

 But this time again, the common marmosets were in one momenten here and in just another moment there.
 I was happy when one of them was sitting on a branch for a few seconds.